Tag Requirements for Different Data Types

 ]

-Example of a correct tag set for a photo file with face side of an ID card:
+Example of the correct tag set for a photo file with the face side of an ID card:

 JSON